weirdgloop/mediawiki-extensions-RSHiscores/README.md

 # Installation

 1. Clone this repository to the extensions directory of your MediaWiki install.
-2. Add the following to your `LocalSettings.php`
+2. Add the following to your `LocalSettings.php`.

 ```php
 wfLoadExtension( 'RSHiScores' );